Anaphylaxis: Prognosis

 In those in whom the cause is known and prompt treatment is available, the prognosis is good.
 Even if the cause is unknown, if appropriate preventive medication is available, the prognosis is generally good.
-If death occurs, it is usually due to either respiratory (typically asphyxia) or cardiovascular causes (shock), with 0.7–20% of cases causing death.
+Usually, death occurs due to either respiratory failure (typically involving asphyxia) or cardiovascular complications, such as cardiovascular shock, with 0.7–20% of cases causing death.
 There have been cases of death occurring within minutes.
 Outcomes in those with exercise-induced anaphylaxis are typically good, with fewer and less severe episodes as people get older.

 Epidemiology

 The number of people who get anaphylaxis is 4–100 per 100,000 persons per year, with a lifetime risk of 0.05–2%.
-About 30% of people get more than one attack.
+About 30% of affected people get more than one attack.
 Exercise-induced anaphylaxis affects about 1 in 2000 young people.

-Rates appear to be increasing: the numbers in the 1980s were approximately 20 per 100,000 per year, while in the 1990s it was 50 per 100,000 per year.
+Rates appear to be increasing: the numbers in the 1980s were approximately 20 per 100,000 per year, while in the 1990s, it was 50 per 100,000 per year.
 The increase appears to be primarily for food-induced anaphylaxis.
 The risk is greatest in young people and females.

 Anaphylaxis leads to as many as 500–1,000 deaths per year (2.7 per million) in the United States, 20 deaths per year in the United Kingdom (0.33 per million), and 15 deaths per year in Australia (0.64 per million).
 Another estimate from the United States puts the death rate at 0.7 per million.
 Mortality rates have decreased between the 1970s and 2000s.
 In Australia, death from food-induced anaphylaxis occur primarily in women while deaths due to insect bites primarily occur in males.
 Death from anaphylaxis is most commonly triggered by medications.